• Skip to primary navigation

 Castle Art Watercolor Pencil Set

-First Impressions
+Unpacking and First Impressions

-Imagine a watercolor pencil set with 72 colors included, and it only costs as much as the Caran D’Ache 12 color set that I mentioned earlier.
+Imagine a watercolor pencil set with 72 colors included, and it only costs as much as the Caran D’Ache 12-color set that I mentioned earlier.
 There must be some catch, right?
 We’ll get to that later, but yes, this Castle Art Watercolor Pencil Set does include 72 colors for a very affordable price.

-It comes in a metal tin packaging, and it’s quite impressive that each pencil is numbered according to its colors.
 Then the metal tin package has a chart inside that tells you the color names and the number that identifies them.
 This chart system might make organizing and finding colors easier.
+The pencils have a standard hexagonal shape and feel quite sturdy.

 Performance

-Now this kit has a bunch of disadvantages, as you would expect with its price.
-But first, let’s start with the things it’s suitable for.
 As you might find with a 72 color kit, this has a great color range for all genres and art styles.
 It’s useable for portraits, abstracts, scenery, and tons more.
 And with the wide color range, you might not have to do any color blending or mixing.
-The durability with this kit is decent, and the leads are a bit on the firmer side.

 Pros and Cons